derekshirk/derekshirk/README.md

 ### Hi there 👋

+I'm a Senior Front-end Designer at Cloud Four where I design web interfaces, mostly with code.

+- 🔭 I’m currently working on design systems
+- 🌱 I’m currently learning everything I can about food, food politics and nutrition

 <!--
 **derekshirk/derekshirk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.